What is CSA stand for?

 Example of a share in:

-- early-June: motherwort, stinging nettle, red clover, comfrey leaf and catnip
+- early-June: motherwort, yarrow, red clover, comfrey leaf and catnip

 - late-June: calendula flowers, elder flowers, prickly lettuce, st johns wort and spilanthes